Approximately less than a minute to read

 You had a few grammar errors, but as a whole I don't think it distracted from the piece.

-about 3 years ago KIWI said:
+over 3 years ago KIWI said:

 Very powerful story, I myself have thought the same - that its better off this way.
 The choppy narrative (pun not intended) matches the subject very well.
 Congratulations on winning.
 (Man the Food Inc flashbacks D:)

-about 3 years ago Ari said:
+over 3 years ago Ari said:

 First off, thanks again for the cover :)